Our Mosque and History

 A sum of £1,000 was kindly donated by Mr Ahmad Dawood (Dawood Textile Pak).
 Mr M.Hanif and Mr M.Ismail, both from Memon families, contributed £750 and £500 was collected from the rest of the Muslim Community.
 A sum of £550 was spent to make a room for prayer, a room for meetings and a room for sports.

 There were 10/15 regular Juma Namazi and the first Eid was Celebrated by 50 Muslim, Hindu and Sikh community members in the mosque.
 Food was also served.
 In December 1968 it was decided to build a new mosque, an architect was appointed and a collection was started.
-A semi-detached house next door which belonged to a Syrian Brother was donated towards the new project in 1970.
+A semi-detached house next door that belonged to a Syrian Brother was donated towards the new project in 1970.

-The first Imam and President of the Jamiat was Mr Abdullah Kasas and the Secretary Mr Akbar Ali O.B.E. who is an Engineer by profession currently lives in Liverpool.
+The first Imam and President of the Jamiat were Mr Abdullah Kasas and the Secretary Mr Akbar Ali O.B.E. who is an Engineer by profession currently lives in Liverpool.
 All the Muslim student’s union i.e. Egyptian, Indian, Pakistani and Syrian had their offices at the mosque and used to hold their meetings at the mosque.

 The address of the mosque is ‘ 20 Upper Park Rd, Manchester M14 5RU’ and the co-ordinates are ‘53.457191, -2.220343’.